saleeeeeh/Session-Sniffer/docs/SCRIPT_CONFIGURATION.md

 The duration after which a player will be moved as disconnected on the console if no packets are received within this time.
 Valid values include any number greater than or equal to 3.

-* `<GUI_DISCONNECTED_PLAYERS_COUNTER>`
-The maximum number of players showing up in disconnected players list.
-Valid values include any number greater than or equal to 0.
-Setting it to 0 will make it unlimitted.

 * `<USERIP_ENABLED>`
 Determine if you want or not to enable detections from the UserIP databases.